by Ingrid Mida

 During our visit, we got a sneak peak at some of the pieces that Hillary worked on for the upcoming show called Home Economics: 150 years of Canadian Hooked Rugs that will open on 24th September 2015 and run until 8 February 2016.

 We also had the chance to visit the storage facilities with Hillary where the students learned about techniques of storage for different types of objects.
 And we all marvelled at the colourful and joyful Festival Hats worn by children.

 We rounded out our visit with a tour of the Artist Textiles: Picasso to Warhol exhibition during which time Hillary explained some of the challenges of mounting dress.
 She also recommended two books for anyone interested in this topic including A Practical Guide to Costume Mounting as well as Textile Conservation.

-These types of behind-the-scenes visits are rare and special treats, especially since museum storage facilities are often not able to handle more than a few people at a time.
-But what is even more valuable is when someone as busy as Hillary Anderson is willing to share their knowledge.
-Thank you Hillary and thank you Textile Museum of Canada.
-If you have not had a chance to visit the exhibition of Artist Textiles: Picasso to Warhol, do be sure to get there before 4 October 2015.
+These types of behind-the-scenes visits are a rare and special privilege, especially since museum storage facilities are often not able to accommodate more than a few people at a time.
+Thank you Hillary Anderson and thank you Textile Museum of Canada.